Microsoft Surface Laptop 3 full review

 First, let's talk about some of the most visible changes.
 For the most part, the Laptop 3 looks like its two predecessors; the same precision-engineered slab of aluminium that we've seen before, albeit with some subtle but meaningful tweaks.

-There's also no lip around the seam between the display and the deck to slip the tip of your finger in when the Laptop 3 is closed.
-Essentially, the design team pushed the needle towards form, rather than function, when refining the minimal aesthetics of this machine, only slightly though - the hardware here looks undeniably good and still functions as you'd expect without feeling cumbersome; especially the 15-inch model, which seems surprisingly light for its size.
+There's also no lip around the seam between the display and the deck, to slip the tip of your finger in when the Laptop 3 is closed.
+Essentially, the design team pushed the needle towards form over function when refining the minimal aesthetics of this machine, only slightly though - the hardware here looks undeniably good and still functions as you'd expect without feeling cumbersome; especially the 15in model, which seems surprisingly light for its size.

 When you open the Laptop 3 up, there's a new, larger trackpad (sporting a size increase of about 20%, compared to its predecessor's) and a refined backlit keyboard with nicely-spaced keys (1.9mm between each) and 1.3mm of key travel - actually less than the previous 1.5mm on the Laptop 2.

 Microsoft hopes that despite the shorter travel, the typing feel is improved, thanks, in part, to new indented keys.
-Based on our brief encounter with them, the typing experience is, for the most part, pleasing, although claims of a silent keyset seem a bit exaggerated, with minimal flex but a discernible 'clack' as you type.
+Living with the Laptop 3's keyboard, the typing experience is, for the most part, pleasing, although claims of a silent keyset seem a bit exaggerated, with minimal flex but a discernible, albeit dulled 'clack' as you type.

 Having spent time with the new Sandstone treatment (which actually manifests as a pale gold colour), the other thing to note about the deck into which the keyboard is set is that it's finished in colour-matched aluminium.
 You'll still find the soft touch of Alcantara on the Cobalt Blue and Platinum finishes, as before, however, this year the black and the new Sandstone builds opt for a more traditional all-metal design.

-It's a simpler story with the larger 15-inch model, which only comes in black or Platinum and sports an all-aluminium finish, regardless of your preferred colour choice.
+It's a simpler story with the larger 15in model, which only comes in black or Platinum and sports an all-aluminium finish, regardless of your preferred colour choice.

 The signature Surface Connect port remains on the Laptop 3's right side, which means compatibility with the likes of the Surface Dock (which adds two Mini DisplayPorts, an Ethernet port, four USB-A USB 3.0 ports and an audio output) endures.
 Using this, the laptop's improved 45.8Wh battery (which promises 11.5 hours of use across both sizes) supports fast charging, with the ability to replenish 80% of the machine's charge after an hour plugged in.